davidtheclark/grunt-spritesmith-hd/README.md

 ## Requirements

-[grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith) &mdash; allows for a variety of spriting engines ([check out its requirements](https://github.com/Ensighten/grunt-spritesmith#requirements)): PhantomJS, Canvas, or GraphicsMagick command-line-tools.
+[grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith) &mdash; allows for a variety of spriting engines ([check out its requirements](https://github.com/Ensighten/grunt-spritesmith#requirements)).

 grunt-spritesmith-hd, though, is more restricted.
-It uses [GraphicsMagick for Node](http://aheckmann.github.io/gm/) for image processessing, and that requires that you already have either GraphicsMagick or ImageMagick installed.
+It uses [GraphicsMagick for Node](http://aheckmann.github.io/gm/) for image processessing, and that **requires that you already have either GraphicsMagick or ImageMagick installed.**

 ## Installation